Royal Rajasthan

 Day 01: Arrive Delhi

 Namaste – Welcome to India!
 Upon arrival, we are greeted the traditional Indian way with hands clapped together.
-We are transferred to our hotel for a 2night stay.
+We are transferred to our hotel.
 Balance of the day is free.

-Overnight: Vivanta New Delhi Dwarka / ITC WelcomHotel Dwarka, Delhi (2 nights)
+Overnight: Crowne Plaza New Delhi Okhla, Delhi (2 nights)

 Day 02: Delhi

-Note: Red Fort and Birla House are closed on Monday and Chandni Chowk is closed on Sunday.
+Please Note: Red Fort and Birla House are closed on Mondays and Chandni Chowk is closed on Sundays.

 Overnight: Grand Mercure, Agra (2 nights) (B, D)